Barcelona-Sardines in a Cup

 Barcelona Tapas and Wine Experience Small-Group Walking Tour** → A total highlight.
 Fried sardines from Dixie cups, mystery tapas, and learning how to drink wine from a porrón (think medieval wine funnel).
 Chaotic, authentic, and way too fun.

-Sagrada Família → It’s impossible to miss, and impossible to fully describe. i went inside, if i went back, I wouldnt pay to go in, its cool, but long lines, not cheap ticket and honestly, i think the outside is enough for me. that being said, Gaudí’s unfinished masterpiece is equal parts genius and fever dream.
-Even if you skip the interior, walk around the outside — it’s architectural insanity in the best way.
+Sagrada Família → It’s impossible to miss, and impossible to fully describe.
+I went inside, if i went back, I wouldn’t pay to go in again.
+It’s cool, but long lines, not a cheap ticket and honestly, I think the outside is the drug-induced magic part, and that’s enough for me.
+I do recommend you walk around the outside-it’s architectural insanity in the best way.

 Picasso Museum (El Born District) → Trace Picasso’s early evolution from sketches to brilliance.
 It’s a must-see for any art nerd (guilty).
 Yeah, do this one.
-I loved it, admittedly, Ima a fanboy.
+I loved it, admittedly, Ima huge Picasso fanboy.

 Camp Nou → A mecca for football fans.
 Even from the outside, it’s iconic.
 Tours were closed during our visit, but it still gave me chills.
 Viva BARCA!!!!

-La Rambla→We walked La Rambla — fun once, but mostly tourist shirts and keychains.
-To me, no big deal.
+La Rambla→We walked La Rambla-fun once, but mostly tourist shirts and keychains.
+To me, no big deal, but since every big EU city has one, by now, I may be jaded.

 🍴 The Bite Test

-Food in Barcelona is an adventure at times, high in taste and play value.
+Food in Barcelona is an adventure at times, high in both taste and play value.

 🥐 Breakfast / Coffee